knative/serving/docs/runtime-contract.md

 - `initialDelaySeconds` set to 0
 - `periodSeconds` set to platform-specific value

-In order to enable scaling in response to load, setting `initialDelaySeconds` to a value greater than 0 can be used, while striving to minimize container startup time (aka cold start time).
+Setting `initialDelaySeconds` to a value greater than 0 impacts container startup time (aka cold start time) as a container will not serve traffic until the probe succeeds.

 ##### Deployment probe